liridonm/booking-service/README.md

 In alignment with best practices for consistency and maintainability, all API responses within the project adhere to a standardized format encapsulated within the `ResponseEntity<ResponseWrapper>` type.

 This approach ensures uniformity across all endpoints, facilitating ease of comprehension and integration for developers interacting with the API.
 By encapsulating responses within a ResponseWrapper, essential metadata and payload data are structured consistently, enhancing clarity and simplifying error handling processes.

+### Swagger documentation

+All APIs within the project are thoroughly documented using Swagger, providing comprehensive insight into their functionality and usage.
+The API documentation serves as a centralized resource accessible at [API documentation](http://localhost:8080/swagger-ui.html).
+This documentation meticulously outlines each endpoint, including details such as request parameters, response formats, and example payloads.
+By leveraging Swagger, developers can seamlessly navigate through the available endpoints, facilitating rapid integration and ensuring alignment with project requirements and specifications.